 This concise consultation card was developed by Guidelines for Pharmacy in partnership with Reckitt.

-This Guidelines for Pharmacy card summarises key professional guidance to help you advise parents and carers and make confident recommendations.
+This Guidelines for Pharmacy card summarises key professional guidance to help you advise customers and make confident recommendations.

 What the guidelines say